Ex-Goldman trader Taylor pleads guilty to wire fraud

-NEW YORK Ex-Goldman Sachs Group Inc trader Matthew M. Taylor pleaded guilty on Wednesday to defrauding the Wall Street bank with an unauthorized $8.3 billion (5.48 billion pounds) futures trade in 2007, saying he exceeded internal risk limits and lied to supervisors to cover up his activities.
+NEW YORK Ex-Goldman Sachs Group Inc (GS.N) trader Matthew M. Taylor pleaded guilty on Wednesday to defrauding the Wall Street bank with an unauthorized $8.3 billion (5.4 billion pounds) futures trade in 2007, saying he exceeded internal risk limits and lied to supervisors to cover up his activities.

 Taylor, 34, pleaded guilty to one count of wire fraud in federal court in lower Manhattan on Wednesday morning, after voluntarily turning himself into federal authorities earlier in the day.